Your Guide to Reopening Gyms and Fitness Centers during Covid-19 (and What Other Businesses are Doing)

 The biggest concern across everybody’s mind is how they can avoid coming in contact with potentially contaminated surfaces.

-A thorough and frequent sanitation process is imperative as gym equipment can be difficult to sanitize with their weird shapes and innumerable places that a person could grasp it.
+A thorough and frequent sanitation process is imperative as gym equipment can be difficult to sanitize with its weird shapes and innumerable places that a person could grasp.